cmg-divined/hl2-sbox-mounter/README.md

-hl2 mounter for use to play around with some stuff in the sandbox gamemode on s&box
+hl2 mounter (which checks for game ownership & installation through Steam and then introduces assets from the installation to s&box) for use to play around with some stuff in the sandbox gamemode on s&box

 currently implemented: